Albers Brothers Mill

-The Albers Brothers Mill Building, located at 1821 Dock Street, is the only remaining remnant of the working waterfront on the western shore of the Thea Foss Waterway.
+The Albers Brothers Mill is a historic mill and contemporary apartment building located in Tacoma, Washington, United States.
+The building was listed on the National Register of Historic Places in 1984.
+The structure is owned by the Foss Waterway Development Authority.
+The building, located at 1821 Dock Street, is the only remaining remnant of the working waterfront on the western shore of the Thea Foss Waterway.
 With the entrance of viable railroad lines into the Puget Sound basin, trade and commerce with Asia and the Pacific Rim ports shifted northward.
 Albers Brothers Milling Company’s move from Portland, reflects this change.
 The company started in Portland and became a primary company in the grain industry with its mills in Tacoma, Seattle and Bellingham on Puget Sound.
 The Albers Milling Company’s headquarters moved to Tacoma to support its Washington operations.